kensanata/spellcasters/Chana.md

 **Lightning Bolt** (3) strikes any visible foe within 200ft and everybody standing between you and them, unless they're very small or lying on the ground.
 Anything within two feet of the bolt is affected and takes 1d6 damage per caster level (5d6 minimum), save vs. spells for half damage.

 **Drowning** (4) fills a targets lungs within 60ft with water and kills them unless they save vs. spells.
 This spell has no effect on creatures that don't breathe air.

 **Flash flood** (4) creates a sudden flood from a body of water within 150 ft.
 Anybody caught by it must save vs. death or be swept away.
-If wearing metal armor, save vs. death again or drown within a minute or two.
+If wearing metal armour, save vs. death again or drown within a minute or two.

 **Dragon tongue** (4) grants you the ability to speak using the power of the first born.
 Any living creature thus addressed and able to hear must save vs. spells or obey your next ten commands for a minute.
 This includes suicidal actions.
 This mind fork causes severe emotional distress!

 **Raise dead** (5) allows you visit the afterlife and find a person that died within the last ten days and bring them back into their old body.
-Their body must not have any fatal wounds because this spell will not regenerate missing parts.
+Their body must not have any fatal wounds because this spell does not regenerate missing parts.

 **Summon living storm** (5) conjures an elemental, usually the air elemental called Angry Whip: HD 16 AC -2 3d8 F16 MV 36; plus 1d8 vs. flying creatures; requires a save vs. death to approach; immune to non-magical weapons; attacks summoner and remains on this plane if the conjurer's concentration fails.